AyymericM/H2_SI3/readme.md

 ## NOTE

-Ces instructions sont sujettes à changer
+These instructions might change in the future.